dibosh/confy/README.md

 # Confy [![Build Status](https://travis-ci.org/asm-products/confy.svg)](https://travis-ci.org/asm-products/confy)

-_Helping developers seperate config from code_
+_Software Credentials Management System_

 This is a product being built by the Assembly community.
-You can help push this idea forward by visiting [https://assemblymade.com/confy](https://assemblymade.com/confy).
+You can help push this idea forward by visiting [https://assembly.com/confy](https://assembly.com/confy).

-A good web app stores config in env vars.
-As the amount of config variables is high, developers can use "Confy" to pull their config from the cloud using a single env var.
+A good web app stores it's credentials in environment vars.
+As the number of credentials is high, developers can use "Confy" to pull them from the cloud using a single environment var.

 ## Development